lukeludlow/prayerbot/README.md

 # prayer bot

-An Alexa skill designed to settle Mormon family arguments by saying the prayer for them.
+Settle family arguments about whose turn it is to bless the food tonight by asking Alexa to pray for you.

 ## Getting Started